LBILLOU/InstagramBot/README.md

 ## Execution
 Download this project,
-Move comments.csv, chromedriver, photos, videos and other to desktop,
+Move unzipped folder to desktop,
 Run the executable file,
 Fill in login and password,
 Fill in you OS username,